joguimar/Android_PS4_USBAutoMount_9.00/readme.md

-#Android_PS4_USBAutoMount_9.00
+# Android_PS4_USBAutoMount_9.00

-##Requirements
+### Requirements
 1 - Device rooted.
 2 - PS4 with 9.00 Firmware or lower.
-3 - PS4 and android device connect to the same network.
+3 - PS4 and Android device connect to the same network.
-4 - Setup ps4 conection with Al-Azif DNS and disable updated payload (it isn't mandatory but highly recommended)
+4 - Setup ps4 conection with Al-Azif DNS and disable updated payload (its'n mandatory but highly recommended)

-##Steps 9.00:
+### Steps 9.00:
 1 - Open apk in your rooted android device.
 2 - Allow permision of write on internal storage.
 3 - Connect your android device to some usb PS4 port.